yancarlos4500/MyScriptEdHomework-BIHS-Winter2014/homework/4-memory-game/README.md

 At this point, you should have the user interface and basic click handlers implemented.
 You are now going to complete the rest of the project.

+###Setup

+*None*

+###What you have to do

+Your page needs to do the following:

+1. The game should start with all cards face down.
+2. There should be a picture hidden behind each card.
+At this point, do not worry about randomly ordering the pictures.
+(Hint: You'll need to collect 8 pictures; make sure they are goofy!)
+2. Everytime the user clicks on the reset button, the score should be reset to 0 and all cards should be flipped down.
+3. Everytime the user finds a match, the score should increase by 1 point.
+4. Everytime the user does not find a match, the score should decrease by 1 point.
+5. Once every match has been found, there should be some kind of indication telling the user the game is complete.

 -----------------------